FrankLawrence/Obsidian-Vault/University/Vrije/Computer Organization/The Memory System.md

 - page table includes memory location of *page frame* (location in main memory which stores a page) and status of page
 - *page table base register* points to the starting address of the table
 - status bit shows if page has been changed and needs to be stored in main memory before being replaced

-### Translation Lookaside Buffer (TLB)
-- small portion of the table (most recently accessed pages) mantained inside MMU called TLB
-- works the same as a memory and it's cache (virtuall address hit and misses)
+Address Translation is done via a [[Translation Lookaside Buffer]] (TLB) which acts as a cache inside the [[Memory Management Unit|MMU]] for recently accessed pages, but instead the *virtual addresses* either hit or miss.
 ## Page Faults
 - [[Page Fault]]: program generates an access request to a page that is not in the main memory
 - processing of program is interrupted by MMU